hut34/gitbookWiki/hut34-wallet-api.md

 ## Transaction

-With the help of this API call, your app will be able to prepare the user to proceed to a payment through the Hut34 Wallet.
+With the help of this API call, your application will be able to prepare the user to proceed to a payment through the Hut34 Wallet.

 {% api-method method="get" host="https://wallet.hut34.io/api/v1" path="/?data={encodedJSON}" %}
 {% api-method-summary %}